bertofurth/Seagate-Central-Toolchain/src/README.md

 compilation process to this src directory and extract the archives.

-An example list of contents for the src archive might be as follows.
+An example list of contents for this src directory might be as follows.

     $ ls -1F
     binutils-2.37/